omerfarukaydin61/Diabetes-Prediction-with-Machine-Learning/README.md

 We implemented 4 methods to predict whether a person has or will develop diabetes or not given some medical data about that person.

-There are 4 models implemented by two people currently.
+These are 4 models implemented by two people currently.
 Decision Trees and Random Forest by Emre Hakan Erdemir; Logistic Regression and Multilayer Perceptron by Ömer Faruk Aydın.

 You can see the implementation and interpretation of the first two in the notebook called 'Emre Hakan Erdemir'.